 - Candidates who received a degree through distance or correspondence mode of education are also eligible to apply.

-- Candidates who obtained their degree from an open university are also eligible to apply for UPSC IAS 2020.
+- Candidates who obtained their degree from an open university are also eligible to apply for UPSC IAS.

-Candidates who wish to apply for the UPSC IAS 2020 can do so through the official website i.e. upsc.gov.in.
+Candidates who wish to apply for the UPSC IAS 2021 can do so through the official website i.e. upsc.gov.in.
 The application link remains active till the last date of application.
-During the process of submitting the IAS Application Form 2020, one must exercise the utmost care so as to not make any mistake.
-IAS Application Form 2020.
+During the process of submitting the IAS Application Form 2021, one must exercise the utmost care so as to not make any mistake.

-The application form for the Preliminary stage exam of IAS 2020 can be filled up in two stages as indicated below.
+The application form for the Preliminary stage exam of UPSC IAS 2021 can be filled up in two stages as indicated below.

 Part I – Application form fill up.